informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### reference.citation : <code>ERMrest.Citation</code>
 If annotation is defined and has the required attributes, will return a Citation object that can be used to generate citation.
-I had to move this here because activeList is using this before read, to get the all-outbound foreignkeys which might be in the waitfor of citation annotation
+NOTE I had to move this here because activeList is using this before read, to get the all-outbound foreignkeys which might be in the waitfor of citation annotation In the future we might also want to generate citation based on page and not necessarily tuple.

 **Kind**: instance property of [<code>Reference</code>](#ERMrest.Reference)
 <a name="ERMrest.Reference+removeAllFacetFilters"></a>